DAM Quick 5001: The Godfather

 This is the epitome of old world reliability.
 Simplicity, no grey metal anywhere, and every part screams sheer strength. #1 is the drive gear, #2 is the pinion, #3 is the anti-reverse lever, #4 is the spring of the anti-reverse switch, and #5 is the oscillation lever with the snap ring retainer removed.
 This lever is made of solid brass and transfers the oscillation movement directly to the main shaft through stainless steel pins at both ends.
 No fuss, and nothing that would break or jam or wear out.

 Historically, the anti-reverse mechanism of a spinning reel was some sort of a ratchet that, when switched on, prevented the drive gear from turning backwards.
 The size and location of the drive gear made that the easier choice, but it wasn't mechanically sound.
 When the brake engages the drive gear, the pinion will remain free to turn backwards when the line is pulled and the stress will fall where the pinion's teeth meet the drive gear's teeth.
 Fighting a big fish on such a dated system would overload the teeth of the gears and could easily deform or break them.
-All DAM reels up to 1973 used that classic anti-reverse design, then in 1974 the 110-550 series was replaced by the 110N-550N series which had a new anti-reverse design in which the brake was applied directly to the pinion instead of the drive gear.
-Since this design concept plays a major role in making a spinning reel fit for serious jobs, it was naturally adopted in this new series of skirted spool reels (except the small 1001) with some improvements...
+All DAM reels up to 1973 used that classic anti-reverse design, then in 1974 the 110-550 series was replaced by the 110N-550N series which had a new anti-reverse design in which the brake was applied directly to the rotor instead of the drive gear.
+Since this design concept plays a major role in making a spinning reel fit for heavier and more serious jobs, it was naturally adopted in this new series of skirted spool reels (except the small 1001) with some improvements...

 This is the anti-reverse switched on.
 The lever is now pulled back by the spring (red arrow), forcing the tip of the lever (red X) to go up and engage the secondary set of teeth on the pinion (blue arrow).
-When the handle is turned forward the lever's tip slips on the teeth without interrupting, but when the rotor tries to spin backwards that tip becomes jammed between the teeth and the reel's body preventing the pinion from turning.
+When the handle is turned forward the lever's tip slips on the teeth without interrupting, but when the rotor tries to spin backwards that tip gets wedged between the teeth and the reel's body preventing the pinion from turning.
 The rubber ring (green arrow) dampens the metal contact sound so that when the anti-reverse is on the clicking sound is extremely quiet.
 This braking design is of an impressive strength.
 Big spinners that came years later had brake dogs that were mounted on little posts, making the brake only as strong as the those posts were.
-In the Quick 5001 though the stainless steel lever would get jammed between the pinion and the reel's body making it impossible to break and allowing the reel to withstand higher amounts of drag.
+In the Quick 5001 though the stainless steel lever would get wedged between the pinion and the reel's body making it impossible to break and allowing the reel to withstand higher amounts of drag.
 This anti-reverse is my favourite feature in this reel, considering that 36 years later I am yet to see a mechanical stop that comes close to its strength and reliability.

 The drive gear